Coventry City 2–2 Bristol City (1977): Post-match and legacy

 When the match concluded, the players embraced each other, while the supporters of both teams began to celebrate their mutual survival together.
 Hundreds of supporters invaded the pitch after the game, while some climbed onto the roofs of the executive boxes.
 Supporters of both teams went to Coventry city centre after the game to continue the celebrations, with some causing damage to infrastructure.
 Seventeen Bristol City and three Coventry supporters were arrested for assaulting police officers, threatening behaviour and drunkenness.

 At Goodison Park, many Sunderland supporters had remained in the ground after the conclusion of their match to await news from Coventry.
 The result was announced on the public-address system, bringing the news that their team would be relegated.
-Sunderland made a complaint about the incident, and the Football League conducted an investigation.
-Coventry were eventually cleared of any wrong-doing, although the secretary Alan Hardaker sent a letter to the club "reprimanding Coventry City for their actions".
+Sunderland made a complaint about the incident, and the Football League (FL) conducted an investigation.
+Coventry were eventually cleared of any wrong-doing, although the FL secretary Alan Hardaker sent a letter to the club "reprimanding Coventry City for their actions".

 Supporters of Sunderland maintained a grudge against Hill and Coventry City for decades after the match.
 At a 2008 game between Sunderland and Fulham – a club for which Hill had worked as both player and chairman – the visiting Sunderland fans directed angry chants towards Hill when he entered the pitch as part of a pre-match tribute to Johnny Haynes.
 Hill waved to the fans in response, but he had to receive a police escort for his safety.

 Coventry and Sunderland were involved in another last-day relegation battle 20 years later, at the end of the 1996–97 FA Premier League season.
 Coventry, managed at the time by Gordon Strachan, required a win against Tottenham Hotspur at White Hart Lane to survive, in addition to favourable results in games involving Sunderland and Middlesbrough.
 David Lacey of The Guardian mentioned the 1977 events in advance of the game, commenting that "should Sunderland survive at Coventry's expense ...
 Wearside will feel that an ancient wrong ... has been put right".
 As in 1977, Coventry's game started late, by 15 minutes, again as a result of travelling fans being delayed in traffic.
 Sunderland lost their game, while Middlesbrough drew, at which point Coventry were leading 2–1 with 15 minutes remaining.
 Manchester United manager Alex Ferguson later labelled this situation a "disgrace", but Strachan thought that the delay had hindered his players.
 He told reporters that knowing the outcome was in their hands, and that conceding a goal would relegate them, caused them to lose control of a game they had been dominating.
 Coventry held on for the win, consigning both Sunderland and Middlesbrough to relegation.
-Discussing the late kick-off, The Independent journalist Glenn Moore commented that it evoked "memories of the notorious escape of 1977".
+Discussing the late kick-off, journalist Glenn Moore of The Independent commented that it evoked "memories of the notorious escape of 1977".